-Notarizations and certifications are regularly established in English, and where necessary, also in French, Portuguese, Spanish, Italian, Russian and Serbian/Croatian.
+Notarizations and certifications are regularly established in English, and where necessary, also in French.
 As a law firm anchored across Germany, but featuring international efficiency, this is something we feel should be understood as a given.

 The range of duties of notaries covers drafting, notarizing and certifying documents, inter alia in the following fields:

 - Contracts within the scope of the purchase and sale of land and properties

 - Drawing up developer's contracts and contracts with building contractors

 - Establishing apartment ownerships, drawing up declarations of division

 - Land register affairs, such as creating easements (rights of way, usufructuary rights and rights of residence)